 - Other, which lets you indicate that you want to use a specific metric.
 You specify the metric and describe how to build the SLI on the Set SLI details pane.

-For GKE- and Cloud Run-based services, and for custom services, the only choice is Other.
-Meaningful availability or latency metrics aren't known in advance for these service types, so you must define a custom SLI.
+For GKE-based services, and for custom services, the only choice is Other.
+Prometheus metrics are not included in default availability and latency SLOs, and other meaningful availability or latency metrics aren't known in advance for these services.

 Choosing the evaluation method